 If you attended a non-U.S. institution, one of our evaluators will do an assessment of your foreign transcript(s) and credentials.
 External credential evaluations from World Education Services are welcome, but not required.

-Submit official test scores from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE).
+Submit official test scores from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Pearson Test of English (PTE), or the Duolingo English Test.
 English proficiency test scores are valid for two years; scores more than two years old are not accepted.
-We strongly recommend that international applicants arrange to take the TOEFL, IELTS, or PTE at least one month prior to the application deadline.
+We strongly recommend that international applicants arrange to take the TOEFL, IELTS, PTE, or Duolingo test at least one month prior to the application deadline.
 Be sure to inform us if the name on your application is different from the name on your score report.
 The applicant is welcome but not required to submit score reports directly; emailed scores are considered unofficial.
 Applicants must meet or exceed the following minimum test thresholds for English proficiency:

 |Test||Minimum Required Score||How to Send Scores|